PHILAE-PROJECT/agilkia/README.md

 Agilkia is intended to provide a storage and interchange format that makes it easy to built 'smart' tools on top of this toolkit, often with just a few lines of code.
-The main focus of this toolkit is saving and loading traces in a standard *.JSON format, and transforming those traces to and from lots of other useful formats,
+The main focus of this toolkit is saving and loading traces in a standard *.agilkia.json format, and transforming those traces to and from lots of other useful formats,
 including:

  * Pandas DataFrames (for data analysis and machine learning);
- * ARFF files (for connection to Weka and the StackedTrees tools);
  * SciPy Linkage matrices (for hierarchical clustering and drawing Dendrograms);
- * CSV files in application-specific formats (requires writing some Python code).
+ * CSV files in application-specific formats.

 The key datastructures supported by this library are: